djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 | Scheduler| X | X | X | X | WSD (10%)|
 | Learning Rate| X | X | X | X | 2e-4|

-Between choosing architecture, HF suggests following a decision tree such that if one of these is true, then to choose a dense architecture:
+Between choosing architecture, HuggingFace suggests following a decision tree such that if one of these is true, then to choose a dense architecture:
 - memory-constrained (since MoEs must have all experts loaded)
 - new to LLM training (focus on basics)
 - tighter timeline (simpler training with well-documented recipes)